wp-plugins/dropdown-menu-widget/readme.txt

 = I found a bug!
 Where do i submit it? =

-You can submit errors and bugs using the [online form](http://shailan.com/contact).
+You can submit errors and bugs using the [online form](http://shailan.com/contact) on my site.

 == Screenshots ==

-1. A preview of the widget in action.
+1. A preview of the widget in action
+1. Shiny Black menu theme
+1. WP-Default menu theme
+1. Dropdown menu settings page

 == Changelog ==

+= 1.2.4 =
+* Fixed category walker for the advanced styling.

 = 1.2.3 =
 * Added Aqua theme.